YuriSizov/godot-docs/classes/class_editorsettings.rst

 :ref:`bool<class_bool>` **editors/3d/navigation/warped_mouse_panning**

 If ``true``, warps the mouse around the 3D viewport while panning in the 3D editor.
-This makes it possible to pan over a large area without having to exit panning then mouse the mouse back constantly.
+This makes it possible to pan over a large area without having to exit panning and adjust the mouse cursor.

 .. rst-class:: classref-item-separator